heinscr/books-library/USER_TRACKING_GUIDE.md

 ## Overview

-This application now supports per-user book tracking and role-based delete permissions:
+This application supports per-user book tracking and role-based permissions:

 1. **Per-User Read Status**: Each Cognito user has their own tracking of which books they've read
-2. **Admin Role for Deletions**: Only users in the "admins" Cognito group can delete books
+2. **Admin Role for Deletions and Uploads**: Only users in the "admins" Cognito group can delete or upload books
 3. **Data Separation**: Global book metadata (title, author, series) is separate from user-specific data (read status)

 ## Architecture